Freddy444/Comp333-hw5/README.md

 5. Github Actions
 6. Generative AI (testing)

+For the backend I am using the same from the previous homework: https://github.com/Freddy444/Comp333-react-backend

 # Problem 1: unit testing
 To run my answer for the first problem.
 Simply run 'python3 unit_testing.py'.
 This should give you the wanted output.